bhisaac/5eFP/5eFP-SRD.md

 **Cantrip (1 Action).** The lich casts a cantrip

 **Frightening Gaze (2 Actions).** The lich fixes its gaze on one creature it can see within 2 squares of it.
-The target must succeed on a WIS saving throw or become frightened until the end of the encounter.
-The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-If a target’s saving throw is successful or the effect ends for it, the target is immune to the lich’s gaze until the end of the game session.
+The target must succeed on a WIS check or become frightened until the end of the encounter.
+The frightened target can repeat the check at the end of each of its turns, ending the effect on itself on a success.
+If a target’s check is successful or the effect ends for it, the target is immune to the lich’s gaze until the end of the game session.

-**Disrupt Life (3 Actions).** Each non-undead creature within 5 squares of the lich must make a CON saving throw, taking necrotic damage on a failed save, or half damage on a successful one.
+**Disrupt Life (3 Actions).** Each non-undead creature within 5 squares of the lich must make a CON check, taking necrotic damage on a failed check or half damage on a successful one.

 ## Monsters (M)